TheGreatDaniad/clam/readme.md

 - Logging: Standardized logging format across all services.
   Contextual Information: Includes key information like timestamps, service names, correlation IDs, and log levels.
   Logs are designed to be aggregated in a centralized logging system for easier access and analysis.

+- GraphiQL GUI at /graphiql implemented for testing and development